robocasa/robocasa-web/index.md

   {% endfor %}
 </div>

-Each scene can be configured from a selection of dozens of appliances.
-Several types of appliances are articulated.
-For example, a robot can open and close doors on microwaves and twist knobs on stoves.
-These appliances additionally can undergo state changes, e.g., when a knob on the stove is turned, the corresponding burner turns on.
+Each scene is equipped with a selection of interactable furniture and appliances.
+Several types of interactable objects are articulated; for example, a robot can open and close doors on microwaves and twist knobs on stoves.
+Other types of interactable objects can undergo state changes; for example, when a knob on the stove is turned, the corresponding burner turns on.

 ## Augmenting Scene Diversity with AI Generated Textures